Tencent Tech, 8/21/12

 Editor's Note: As reported, a visit to the hao.360.cn navigation page displays Qihoo 360's search aggregator in a drop-down menu to the right of the search field as the default search engine.
 The drop-down menu also lists Baidu, Google, Netease's (Nasdaq: NTES) Youdao search engine, and the People's Daily search engine Jike.

-Tencent Tech reports that Fu Sheng, CEO of Chinese software company Kingsoft (3888.HK), revealed on his Tencent Microblog that over the five days following the launch of Qihoo 360's search aggregator, the essentially unknown site quickly took a nearly 10% share of China's search market.
+Tencent Tech reports that Fu Sheng, CEO of Kingsoft Corporation's (3888.HK) anti-virus software subsidiary Kingsoft Network Technology, revealed on his Tencent Microblog that over the five days following the launch of Qihoo 360's search aggregator, the essentially unknown site quickly took a nearly 10% share of China's search market.

 For more information on this topic, please see "Qihoo 360 Launches Online Search Aggregator," MD 8/16/12 issue.